zicklag/docs-1/docs/reference/sdk.md

+---
+description: The JS SDK provides an intuitive interface for the Directus API from within a JavaScript-powered project (browsers and Node.js).
+The default implementation uses [Axios](https://npmjs.com/axios) for transport and `localStorage` for storing state.
+readTime: 12 minutes
+---

 # JavaScript SDK

 > The JS SDK provides an intuitive interface for the Directus API from within a JavaScript-powered project (browsers and